-A view of the hot springs.
+A view of the pools.
 Image: Boris Dalstein

-Once at the hot springs, the rest of the team of researchers began to arrive.
+Once at the pools, the rest of the team of researchers began to arrive.
 Wood was collected and a fire was built, and dinner was eaten.
-As night fell, the research team chose to go for a dip in the hot springs… For science, of course.
+As night fell, the research team chose to go for a dip in the pools… For science, of course.

 Sunday was the primary day for data collection during this study.
 The groups had been slightly modified from the first day; the upper group was composed of only Todd and Julien, while the author was to join the group brushing in order to facilitate his abhorrent affinity for alcohol and cigarettes.
 During this day, many photos were taken of the surrounding scenery34.

 A view of Mount (something).
 Image: Boris Dalstein

 After some walking along a logging road as well as taking a wrong turn and nearly getting lost, the brushing group was split between Gabe, Magda, Yuri, Ross, and Jim going to the section of the trail closer to the road, and Luka, Amir, and Boris brushing the logging road.
 The logging road brushing went without issue and a portion of the road was cleared of saplings and debris.